yuvrajthakur18/zomato-landing-page/README.md

 # zomato-landing-page
-Creating a Zomato landing clone with basic HTML and CSS
+Creating a Zomato landing page with basic HTML and CSS